 WE ARE HERE TO CONNECT

-We offer education and mentorship to restore the delicate relationship between the mind and body.
-Our skill-based approach uses a combination of practices like yoga and mindfulness to help kids feel centered and empowered to thrive.
+The education and mentorship we provide restores the delicate relationship between the mind and body.
+Our skills-based approach is targeted, experienced, and evidence-based.
+We use a combination of practices like yoga and mindfulness to help kids feel centered and empowered to thrive.

-Our goal is to also motivate educators to invest energy in their own self-care.
-We want to reinforce the link between teachers and students.
-Educators that participate in our sessions find common ground and stronger bonds with the children they teach.
+Another goal is to help educators improve their own self-care.
+Healthy teachers are essential to a flourishing educational environment.
+We want to reinforce the link between educators and students.
+Teachers that participate in our sessions find reliable tools for self-care and learn social emotional skills to teach throughout their classrooms.

 THE MBMC METHOD